Learning Curves for Decision Making in Supervised Machine Learning: A Survey

 Here, \timeanchor expresses some budget, for example, time or a number of iterations over the dataset, often expressed in epochs.

-Based on this notion, the \emph{iteration learning curve} of a learner \learner is defined for a \emph{fixed} dataset size \sampleanchor (often around 90\% of the available data) and is then the function $\learningcurve(\learner, \sampleanchor, \cdot): \mathbb{N} \rightarrow \mathbb{R}$.
-Examples of such learning curves occur above all in the analysis of deep learning models~\cite{domhan2015speedingup,goodfellow2016deep}.
+Based on this notion, the \emph{\itcurve} of a learner \learner is defined for a \emph{fixed} dataset size \sampleanchor (often between 70\% and 90\% of the available data) and is then the function $\learningcurve(\learner, \sampleanchor, \cdot): \mathbb{N} \rightarrow \mathbb{R}$.
+Fig.~\ref{fig:performancecurves_vanilla} (right) visualises an example of two \itcurves.
+It can be seen that these \itcurves are also influenced by the number of samples.
+The \samplecurve in this example (visualised by the dashed line) is assumed to utilise the maximal number of iterations.
+Examples of such learning curves occur above all in the analysis of deep learning models~\citep{domhan2015speedingup,goodfellow2016deep}.

-The two types of learning curves seem to be related and indeed look similar when being visualized, but they have different semantics.
-The crucial difference is that in the second case there is a finite number \sampleanchor observations, no matter how large $t$ becomes.
-In fact, since such iterative learners typically automatically stop the learning process as soon as no progress is observed, it typically holds that $\learningcurve(\learner, \sampleanchor) = \lim_{\timeanchor \rightarrow \infty} \learningcurve(\learner, \sampleanchor, \timeanchor)$.
-So as $t$ grows, each observation is considered an unlimited number of times, and hence iteration learning curves show how much the learner can make out of a constant number of observations.
-Instead, observation learning curves show the performance of the learner as the number of \emph{examples} grows.
+The two types of learning curves seem to be related and indeed look similar when visualised, but they have different semantics.
+The crucial difference is that \itcurves are usually visualized for a fixed and finite number of training samples (expressed by \sampleanchor), no matter how large \timeanchor becomes.
+In fact, since iterative learners typically automatically stop the learning process as soon as no progress is observed, it often holds that $\learningcurve(\learner, \sampleanchor) = \lim_{\timeanchor \rightarrow \infty} \learningcurve(\learner, \sampleanchor, \timeanchor)$.
+But this is not necessarily the case, specifically if an algorithm stops early (in the \itcurve), e.g., to avoid over-fitting (as the neural network in Fig.~\ref{fig:lcs_waveform}).
+Note that as \timeanchor grows, each training instance is considered an unlimited number of times; hence, \itcurves show how much the learner can make out of a constant number of training instances.
+Instead, \samplecurves show the performance of the learner as the number of \emph{examples} grows.